Zhouc02/SpaMEDM/README.md

 ## Dataset
-The datasets are specifically described in "Data and code availability" section
+The datasets are specifically described in "Data and code availability" section.

 ## Requirement
 ### Conda envs